SemGuS-git/Semgus-Messy/readme.md

 ### Caveats

+- Messy will currently treat the first variable supplied to a relation as the variable that represents the term, and thus can only solve Semgus problems that have been written to respect this fact.
+This is not required in general of Semgus files, and the restriction is expected to be lifted in the future; the current restriction is due to a discrepancy with the Semgus parser.

 - Messy is currently unable to produce synthesized programs for realizable synthesis problems (even if it can prove that the generated CHC file is `sat`).
 This is because support for recursive datatypes and non-linear CHCs in `z3` is still highly experimental and will often crash when asked for proof witnesses, from which an actual program can be extracted.
 - Messy currently does not support the list / array encoding described in the [paper](https://dl.acm.org/doi/abs/10.1145/3434311), and encodes syntactic representations of terms using algebraic datatypes.
 This functionality is expected to be added in the future.